taocpp/config/doc/All-Config-Functions.md

 }
 ```

-Note that availability and behaviour of the `shell` value extension are inherently system dependent.
+Note that availability and behaviour of the `shell` function are inherently system dependent.
 Currently it is only supported on Unix-style operating systems that are sufficiently POSIX compliant, most prominently Linux and macOS.